 The Intellectual Property curriculum offers instruction in everything from basics such as copyright, patents, and trademarks to emerging fields such as international intellectual property, e-commerce, and cyber law.
 Academic courses advance students’ understanding of world affairs through analysis of international law, politics, and business.
 Students learn from a diverse team of internationally renowned scholars working on the cutting edge of intellectual property and passionately committed to the highest standards of legal education.

 UC Davis School of Law specializes in creating practical legal experiences for all students.
 Many students participate in judicial externships, providing firsthand experience in an actual legal setting with the writing, research, and negotiation skills essential to successful practice.
 Moot court competitions provide unique opportunities to develop trial and advocacy skills.
 Students also enhance their educations by participating in organizations or working on journals: King Hall sponsors approximately 40 student organizations and five scholarly journals.

 While excellence in Intellectual Property has long been one of the hallmarks of UC Davis School of Law, the recent launch of the Center for Science and Innovation Studies takes the program to an even higher level.
 Research at the Center engages the many dimensions of the process of technoscientific innovation, with a special emphasis on Intellectual property.
-In addition, the School of Law recently launched an Intellectual Property Certificate program.

 King Hall students with a concentration in Intellectual Property join a network of graduates with diverse, rewarding careers.
 UC Davis law alumni who studied intellectual property law now work in law firms, corporations, consulting companies, and advocacy organizations throughout the world.